Todoist

 My first impression of Todoist was not a good one.

-There are so many apps out there these days that they seem to have no personality.
+There are so many different apps out there these days that they seem to have no personality.

 Todoist has a very strong integration with Google Calendar

-The absence of a calendar feature can be critical, but it is mitigated.
+The absence of a calendar feature can be critical, but it is somewhat mitigated.

-Although the absence of a calendar is quite regrettable, seamless synchronization compensates it with Google Calendar.
-And they often refer this synchronization to as ‘2-way,’ and this two-way aspect is crucial.
+Although the absence of a calendar is quite regrettable, it is compensated by seamless synchronization with Google Calendar.
+And this synchronization is often referred to as ‘2-way,’ and this two-way aspect is crucial.
 There are hardly any apps that simply synchronize with Google Calendar at this level.
-However, there are not many apps where changes made in Google Calendar are reflected in the app.
-Wow… The method is also not difficult; by adding an event in Google Calendar, and changing the calendar name to ‘Todoist,’ it gets reflected.
+However, there are surprisingly not many apps where changes made in Google Calendar are reflected back in the app.
+Wow… The method is also not difficult; by adding an event in Google Calendar, changing the calendar name to ‘Todoist,’ it gets reflected.
 Synchronization is also pretty fast.

 Todoist is also a great project management tool.